-The myth of creative genius is resilient: We believe that great ideas pop fully formed out of brilliant minds, in feats of imagination well beyond the abilities of mere mortals.
-But Design Thinking is neither a sudden breakthrough nor the lightning strike of genius; it is the result of hard work augmented by a creative human-centered discovery process, followed by iterative cycles of prototyping, testing, and refinement.
+The myth of creative genius is resilient.
+We believe that great ideas pop fully formed out of brilliant minds, in feats of imagination well beyond the abilities of mere mortals.
+But Design Thinking is neither a sudden breakthrough nor the lightning strike of genius; it is the result of hard work augmented by a creative human-centred discovery process, followed by iterative cycles of prototyping, testing, and refinement.

 The design process is best described metaphorically as a system of spaces rather than a predefined series of orderly steps.
 The spaces demarcate different sorts of related activities that together form the continuum of innovation.
 Design thinking can feel chaotic to those experiencing it for the first time.
 But over the life of a project participants come to see that the process makes sense and achieves results, even though its architecture differs from the linear, milestone-based processes typical of other kinds of business activities.

 Design projects must ultimately pass through three spaces.
 These include “inspiration”, for the circumstances (be they a problem, an opportunity, or both) that motivate the search for solutions; “ideation”, for the process of generating, developing, and testing ideas that may lead to solutions; and “implementation”, for the charting of a path to market.
 Projects will loop back through these spaces – particularly the first two – more than once as ideas are refined and new directions taken.

 - Begin at the beginning.
 Involve design thinkers at the very start of the innovation process, before any direction has been set.
 Design thinking will help you explore more ideas more quickly than you could otherwise.

 - Take a human-centred approach.
 Along with business and technology considerations, innovation should factor in human behaviour, needs, and preferences.
 Human-centred design thinking – especially when it includes research based on direct observation – will capture unexpected insights and produce innovation that more precisely reflects what consumers want.